Alvi09/Refridge-A-Finder/README.md

 ```

 ## Project Description
-- Engaged in high level discussion with a team of 3 to outline our project
+- Engaged in high level discussion with a team of 3 to create an outline
 - Displayed recipies and instructions based on given ingredients
 - Implemented an API to present data onto our website and connected the backend to the frontend using Python's Flask